 If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
 The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-Beginning in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.
+Starting in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

-R22 refrigerant is no longer produced in North America.
+R22 refrigerant is no longer manufactured in North America.

 You can get recycled R22 now for existing air conditioning systems that use this specific refrigerant.